Our most frequently asked questions

 What are the Opening Hours?

-Open at 10:00AM for walking, discovery centre, outdoor rec arena then the first bike and treetops sessions at 11:00AM.
-Treetops and Bike sessions go for two hours.
+When open, we are open at 10:00AM for walking, discovery centre, outdoor rec arena then the first bike and treetops sessions at 11:00AM.
+Treetops and Bike sessions go for 1.75 hours.
 Please arrive 30min prior to your start time so you are ready to go with helmets etc fitted.

 If you have a group/team/party call us about setting up your own dedicated start time.